 make any changes to the Terms and Conditions that apply to that Contract.
 However, if you are a

-1.1.
-“Contract” means an individual legally binding contract between the Supplier and the
+“Contract” means the legally binding contract between the Supplier and the Customer for the

 Supplier to the Customer.

 “Our Site” means the website that operates at http://www.vine-works.com

 “Price” means the total price to be paid by the Customer to the Supplier for the goods as

 specified on the Despatch Confirmation, which shall include, (where applicable) VAT and/or

 other taxes, duties and appropriate other charges, such as delivery charges.

 “Supplier” means Vine-Works Ltd, a company registered in England & Wales under company

 number 07226456, with a registered office address at Amelia House, Crescent Road,